phonchi/awesome-spark/README.md

 * [Apache Beam](https://beam.apache.org/) - Unified data processing engine supporting both batch and streaming applications.
 Apache Spark is one of the supported execution environments.
 * [Blaze](https://github.com/blaze/blaze) - Interface for querying larger than memory datasets using Pandas-like syntax.
 It supports both Spark `DataFrames` and `RDDs`.

-### Profiling
+### Profiling and Management

 * [sparkMeasure](https://github.com/LucaCanali/sparkMeasure) - sparkMeasure is a tool for performance investigations of Apache Spark workloads.It enables interactive profiling based on Jupyter Notebook.
+* [dr. elephant](https://github.com/linkedin/dr-elephant) - Performance monitoring and tuning tool for Apache Hadoop and Apache Spark

 ### In Memory Layer

 * [Alluxio](http://www.alluxio.org/) - Memory speed virtual distributed storage system that supports running Spark.
 * [Apache Ignite](https://ignite.apache.org/) - Apache Ignite is a high-performance, integrated and distributed in-memory platform for computing and transacting on large-scale data sets that supports spark
 * [SnappyData](https://www.snappydata.io/) - SnappyData is a high performance in-memory data platform for mixed workload applications.
 Built on Apache Spark, SnappyData provides a unified programming model for streaming, transactions, machine learning and SQL Analytics in a single cluster.
+(Does not officially support spark 2.0)

 ## Related DataBase Project
 * [Apache Kudu](https://kudu.apache.org/) - A new addition to the open source Apache Hadoop ecosystem, Apache Kudu completes Hadoop's storage layer to enable fast analytics on fast data.